Measure and integration on Boolean algebras of regular open subsets in a topological space: Introduction

 \section{Introduction}

-Let $\sS$ be a topological space, equipped with a Borel probability measure $\mu$ having full support.
+Let $\sS$ be a topological space, equipped with a Borel measure $\mu$ having full support.
 It is well-known that the apparent ``size'' of a subset $\sS$, as seen from a topological perspective, might greatly differ from its ``size'' from a measurable perspective.
 For example, suppose $\sS$ is the unit interval $[0,1]$ equipped with the Lebesgue measure.
 It is easy to construct a subset $\sO_n\subset\sS$ which is open and dense, but such that $\mu[\sO_n]<\frac{1}{n}$.
 Thus, if $\sC_n$ is the complement $\sO_n$, then $\sC_n$ is nowhere dense, but $\mu[\sC_n]>1-\frac{1}{n}$.
 If $\sC=\Union_{n=1}^\oo\sC_n$, then $\sC$ is meager in $[0,1]$, but $\mu[\sC]=1$.
 We can then construct a measurable function $f$ which is zero on the (co-meager) complement of $\sC$, but whose integral is arbitrarily large.

 Real analysis is well-acquainted with these sorts of pathologies, and works around them.
-But they can still be inconvenient in some applications of probability theory ---e.g. in the models of human decision-making employed in theoretical economics ---where we would prefer our probability models to exhibit more intuitive behaviours.
+But they can still be inconvenient in some applications of measure theory.
 Note that the function $f$ constructed in the previous paragraph is discontinuous; it is not possible to obtain this sort of pathological behaviour with a continuous function.
 Likewise, the open sets $\sO_1,\sO_2,\ldots$ are not {\em regular} ---they are not the interiors of their own closures.
-(Indeed, the only {\em regular} open dense subset of a topological space $\sS$ is $\sS$ itself.) \ This suggests that, by confining our attention to regular open sets and continuous functions, we can develop more ``well-behaved'' probability structures on topological spaces.
+(Indeed, the only {\em regular} open dense subset of a topological space $\sS$ is $\sS$ itself.) \ This suggests that, by confining our attention to regular open sets and continuous functions, we can develop a more ``well-behaved'' variant of measure theory on topological spaces.

-Unfortunately, the family $\gR(\sS)$ of regular open subsets of $\sS$ is not closed under unions or complementation, so we cannot even {\em define} a classical probability measure if we confine its domain to $\gR(\sS)$.
-But $\gR(\sS)$ {\em does} form a Boolean algebra under slightly different operations, and we can define a finitely additive, real-valued function on $\gR(\sS)$ with respect to this Boolean algebra structure.
-We will call such a structure a {\em credence}, because in a companion paper, we interpret it as representing the ``beliefs'' of a hypothetical agent about the likelihood of observing various regular subsets of $\sS$ \cite{PivatoVergopoulos16}.
+Unfortunately, the family $\gR(\sS)$ of regular open subsets of $\sS$ is not closed under unions or complementation, so we cannot even {\em define} a classical measure if we confine its domain to $\gR(\sS)$.
+But $\gR(\sS)$ {\em is} a Boolean algebra under slightly different operations, and we can define a finitely additive, real-valued function on $\gR(\sS)$ with respect to this Boolean algebra structure.
+We call such a structure a {\em content}, to distinguish it from an ordinary measure.